delher/EclipSky/README.md

 The reports can be filtered using the selector under the map to limit the reports to sunny, mostly sunny or better, etc.

 ## Credits
-Google Map API
-Aeris Weather API
 NASA eclipse polylines (NASA in turn attributes these and other calculation scripts on their eclipse page to [Xavier Jubier].(http://xjubier.free.fr)

+## Dependencies
+JavaScript
+JQuery
+KnockoutJS
+Google Maps API
+Aeris Maps API